cheapjack/avatap/BUILDING_NOTES.md

 I've assumed you need the avatap repo nearby, which we'll want to build into the firmware in my case a new branch arcadeofbabel in the cheapjack/avatap repo with a new test game

-## Questions

-Just wondered how and when I run your export.sh command; assumed it needs to happen prior to the Compiling Firmware bit but after compiling the ESP Open SDK
+Assumed export.sh command needs to happen prior to the Compiling Firmware bit but after compiling the ESP Open SDK

 I've done everything up to compiling the ESP Open SDK am I right that your export shell script replaces this step?

-Alongside avatap repo next to the `memorymax` ShrimpingIt flavour `micropython`, Ill also be needing the
+Alongside avatap repo next to the `memorymax` ShrimpingIt flavour `micropython`, Ive placed these in home folder next to avatap

 ```
 # SCREEN LIBRARY